 On the opposite end of the spectrum, doors composed of MDF (particle board) and covered with rigid thermofoil (often white) are some of the cheapest you can find.
 This may be entirely appropriate for a rarely used bathroom or laundry room, or if your budget is very modest.

 One riff on slab cabinets is the high-gloss look.
 You tend to find this in Euro-styled kitchens and going under brand names such as Snaidero, Porcelanosa, Aran, or Smallbone of Devizes.
-While considered premium cabinets, they are slowly--very slowly--migrating into more affordable territory.
+While considered premium cabinets, they are migrating into more affordable territory.